ramonskie/codex/openstack.md

 Were going to start the server and do an overview of what the output means.
 To start the **vault-init**, run the `vault server` with the `-dev` flag.

+**NOTE**: When you run the `vault server -dev` command, we recommend running it in the foreground using either a `tmux` session or a separate ssh tab.
+Also, we do need to capture the output of the `Root Token`.

 ```
 $ vault server -dev
 ==> WARNING: Dev mode is enabled!